-In alignment with the Group-wide Cyber Security Program specific governance, standards, and projects for Operational Technology Security in generation and distribution facilities are ongoing for phased implementation starting in the year 2020.
+In alignment with the Aboitiz Group-wide Cyber Security Program, specific governance, standards, training and culture-building, and OT Security projects in generation and distribution facilities are also ongoing for phased implementation until the year 2022.
+The ISMS discipline will continue to be embedded in all three pillars of Information and Operational Systems Security: People, Process, and Technology.

-In efforts to achieve the desired Level 4 in Cyber Security Maturity and build an information security risk-aware culture within the Company, business continuity plans on loss of technology scenarios are in place, annually tested, reviewed, and improved.
+In efforts to achieve the desired Level 4 in Cyber Security Maturity and build an information security risk-aware culture within the Company, BCP on loss of technology scenarios are in place, annually tested, reviewed, and improved.
 AboitizPower keeps pace with current information security threat landscape, solutions, and best practices to further strengthen prevention, detection, and comprehensive response to security threats.